Supporting a young person

 Being trusted means that a young person feels they can confide in you, which is good news.

-But it doesn't mean you need to have all the answers.
+But it doesn't mean you need to have all the answers, that’s where the support links below can help you both.

 Right now your young person doesn't need a perfect response.